vinceskahan/v5wiki/Python-3-strategy.md

 code that will run under both Python 2 and Python 3.
 It starts with the easy stuff.
 There is a separate section on the end that deals with strings.

+The tool [`2to3`](https://docs.python.org/2/library/2to3.html) is useful, but not definitive.
+The problem is that it is designed for a one-way conversion from Python 2 to 3, not to support both versions.
+If used with the `-w` ("write") flag, it will make changes that will break compatibility with Python 2.
+Use it to find incompatibilities, not to fix them

 1. Use the utility `2to3` with the `-l` flag to see what needs to be changed.
 Note that this tool will not investigate any doctest code embedded in comments, so you'll still have to scan the file manually.